 All work would be conducted on City property or within City easement or right-of-way.
 Access to TW-4 would be provided by approximately 200 feet of new gravel access road in two approximately 100-foot segments, connecting the TW-4 location to the existing Bob Jones Trail.
-No work would occur within Caltrans right-of-way, with the exception of the installation of a water conveyance line within an existing conduit under U.S. 101.
+No work would occur within Caltrans right-of-way, aside from the installation of a water distribution pipe within an existing casing located under U.S. 101.
 The following equipment is anticipated for all work: bucket auger drill rig for conductor, tremie pipe, cement truck and concrete pump (conductor casing), hand auger, hollow-stem auger or rotary sonic drill, support/water and decontamination truck, decontamination trailer, forklift or backhoe, Baker tank(s) for development water, roll off bins/drums for soil.